Managing Your Availability

 Setting Limits

-- Set maximum interviews per day
+- Set the maximum number of interviews for that period

 - Max interviews: 3

-Multiple Limits
+Combining Limits

-- Monday-Thursday: 4 interviews max
+- Per day: 4 interviews max

 | Do This | Don’t Do This |